 For the first way, start by slowly pronouncing the target word.
 You may also want to have a picture of the word.
 Have the child repeat the word and segment the sounds.
 As they say each sound (phoneme) they push one chip, cube or penny into each cell of the Elkonin box drawing.
 For example the word sheep, they would push 3 cubes into the boxes for /sh/ /e/ /p/.

 Take a look at this quick video to see Elkonin Boxes action!

 The second way you can use Elkonin Boxes will help build a stronger relationship to spelling words and can also be used as an intervention to students who need more targeted phonics support.

 Let’s pretend the target word is “train”.
 Start by writing the word “train” on the work mat.
 Have students say the word slowly.
 Then have them say it again, but this time push a chip up into the box for each phoneme. /t/ /r/ /a/ /n/.
 Finally, have them move a finger across the bottom arrow to blend the word “train”.
 As an extension, you could cover the written word and have them write the word below the arrow.

 If you are curious and want to learn more about Elkonin Boxes, check out this page.
 They offer instructions on how to use the strategy, more videos, downloadable templates, books you can use with this strategy, supporting research and MORE!

-And if you are looking for more resources to support your students’ spelling and phonics development, check out the “Phonics-Word Study” page in my online store.
+And if you are looking for more resources to support your students’ spelling and phonics development, be sure to check out My Weekly Word Study Routine post or the “Phonics-Word Study” page in my online store.
 There you’ll find over 25 different resources and activities to help you bring more effective and engaging word study into your classroom!

 As we teach children to read, it’s essential we have a variety of strategies we can use to properly and effectively provide support.
 If you don’t already use them, I hope today’s post has shown you how useful Elkonin Boxes can be and has given you another strategy to add to your teacher toolbox!